-Can I lose my job because I’ve been summoned for jury service?
+Can I lose my job for reporting for jury service?

 Will my employer pay me while I am on jury service?